 - Stakes are easy to take up at the end of the season.

-You can make a large cage that lasts for years with 5-foot, 10-gauge concrete reinforcement wire with 6-inch openings.
+You can make a large tomato cage that lasts for years with 5-foot, 10-gauge concrete reinforcement wire with 6-inch openings.
 Cut a 4 1/4-foot length of the wire and coil it to make a circular cage about 18 inches in diameter.
-Cut off the bottom two levels of horizontal wire to create “legs” which you can push into the ground to hold the cage in place.
+Cut off the bottom two levels of horizontal wire to create “legs” which you can push into the ground to hold the tomato cage in place.
 In windy areas, it helps to drive a couple of sturdy stakes into the ground on opposite sides just inside the cage; fasten these to the cage for extra stability.
 Plant one tomato inside the cage and pull the stems through the wire as they grow for support.

 - Set cages 4 feet apart, depending on the size of your tomato variety.